brainhack-school2020/Alex-A14_Brainhack2020/README.md

 ### Deliverables

 At the end of this project, we will have:
- - The current markdown document, completed and revised.
+ - A complete README summarizing the entire project and it results.
- - A gallery of the student projects at Brainhack 2020.
+ - A Jupyter notebook that contains all of the relevant code for project, properly formatted and commented.
- - Instructions on the website about how to submit a pull request to the [BrainHack School website](https://github.com/BrainhackMTL/school) in order to add the project description to the website.
+ - A markdown formatted .md or .html document that contains code, descriptions, and visualizations from the project.

 ## Results

 ### Progress overview

 The project is dependent on the available data.
-Currently in the process of finding publicly available data.
+Next steps are to do some preliminary analysis of the data and confirm that the behavioural measures are available.

 ### Tools I'll learn during this project

- * **fMRI Data Processing**
+ * **fMRI Data Processing with nilearn**
  * **ML with Scikit Learn**
  * **Pandas Data Manipulation**
  * **fMRI Data Visualization**